 - Do men and women respond differently to treatment, including the personalized lifestyle medicine approach of Dr. Dale Bredesen?
 For instance, green tea seems to help prevent mild cognitive impairment in men but not women.

 - Mild nutritional ketosis has been recommended as a dietary approach to the prevention and reversal of AD.
 Does it work equally well for men and women?
 Do women need specific workarounds to be more successful on the ketogenic diet?
-(Note that I am offering a new online course about how to perform intermittent fasting and the keto diet.
-Register here to learn more about it.)
+My latest book WOMEN, FOOD, AND HORMONES addresses these issues and provides a three-step protocol that includes detoxification, nutritional ketosis, and intermittent fasting.

 To cure AD, we need a collaborative model of patients, researchers, clinicians, policy makers, government–women and men—working together toward the common goal of robust, rigorous scientific progress.
 That collaborative model must include a nuanced understanding of the role of sex- and gender-differences.